Reporting standards in general

 Foreign currency translation

 Exchange rate differences between the exchange rate at the date of the transaction and the exchange rate at the date of payment or the balance sheet date, respectively, are recognised in the income statement under financial items.
 Tangible assets and intangible assets, inventories and other non-monetary assets acquired in foreign currency and measured based on historical cost are translated at the exchange rates at the transaction date.
-Non-monetary items revalued at fair value are translated at the exchange rates at the revaluation date.

 On recognition in the consolidated financial statements of subsidiaries whose financial statements are presented in a functional currency other than DKK, the income statements are translated at average exchange rates for the respective months, unless these deviate materially from the actual exchange rates at the transaction dates.
 In that case, the actual exchange rates are used.
 Balance sheet items are translated at the exchange rates at the balance sheet date.
 Goodwill is considered to belong to the acquired company in question and is translated at the exchange rate at the balance sheet date.